wp-plugins/cp-image-store/readme.txt

 = Q: Why after press the "Buy Now" button the page is not redirected to PayPal? =

 A: Please, go to the settings page of Image Store, and be sure that email associated to the PayPal account was entered.
-If the email associated to the PayPal account was typed, go to the product's page, and be sure that image's price is nonzero.
+If the email associated to the PayPal account was typed, go to the product's page, and be sure that image's price is non zero.

+= Q: Why I can't get the purchased images as a zip file? =

+A: To use this feature be sure the libraries to create ZIP files are available in the PHP script installed in your web server.
+Furthermore, if the customers bought multiple files at same time, and the sum of size of all files purchased is bigger than memory assigned to the PHP, then is not possible to create the zip file.

 == Screenshots ==
 1. Image Store